215-493-2018

 Serving Hearts Ministry

 The Serving Hearts Ministry was created to assist all members, from the youngest to the oldest, in identifying and recognizing the spiritual gifts they possess.
 This is done through relationship and discernment.
 The ministry then assists individuals by linking them with ministry opportunities within our community.
-This is called asset based ministry.
+This is called asset-based ministry.
 We recognize that everyone is better served if people are serving in ministries to which they are called, and for which they have a true passion.

 The Serving Hearts Ministry is here to assist you in realizing your gifts as you open your heart to serve.
 There are many ways to serve and many opportunities within our congregation.
 We are always open to new ministry opportunities and are willing to assist you get a new idea off the ground.